 Then shall they deliver you up to be afflicted, and shall kill you: and ye shall be hated of all nations for my name's sake.
 And then shall many be offended, and shall betray one another, and shall hate one another.

-This happening in real time despite the book sellers and the sermonizers that predict some future "trib" in which Christians will not even exist on Earth because they will have been whisked away in a cloud.
+This happening in real time despite the book sellers and the sermonizers that predict some future "trib" in which Christians will not even exist on Earth because they will have been whisked away in a cloud to a safe hiding place.

-Ask the Believers who have lost family members... but you may get ready to duck if you do.
+Seriously?
+What then of the faithful in Nigeria?
+Is this just a pre-trib warm up?
+Ask the Believers who have lost friends and family members... but you better get ready to duck if you do.

 The time is now - do something.
 Pray for peace and protection!!
-Start a prayer group and pray for Africa.
+Start a prayer group and pray for Nigeria, pray for Africa.

 It is the national plea from professed Christian President Jonathan of Nigeria: